 There also has been a surge in rental scams that attempt to take advantage of unsuspecting renters.
 And when it’s your first time renting, you’re more susceptible than ever.
-Before you wade into these wild waters of adulthood, here’s a beginner’s guide to renting your first real-deal apartment.
+Before you wade into these wild waters of adulthood, here’s an apartment guide to renting your first real-deal apartment.

 The first step in getting an apartment is finding one for rent.
 Some tried-and-true apartment-hunting sites include Craigslist (or try PadMapper, which packages Craigslist listings into a more usable format), Trulia, HotPads.com, Apartments.com, and RentJungle, among many others.